 Login to the customer area and expand the account management tab.

 Export all available data associated with your account.
-Customers can request to close and delete their account.
+In this section, customers can also request to close and delete their account.
 Before closing or deleting the account all pending invoices must be paid.

 IMPORTANT: Requests to delete an account are automated and cannot be reversed.
-Accounts will be deleted within 30 days from the request time.
+Accounts are deleted in 24 hours, unless pending invoices are not paid.
 Deletion will include the customer profile, product details, invoices, emails, usage activity reports, support tickets, and all stream configurations, video players, and stored media files.
 It is the customer responsibility to backup and make copies of all data before it is deleted.